fortunecookies/overview/README.md

 Publicly verifiable.
 GoodFortune is secured by Ethereum, so it is pub.
 Luck that Follows You.
 Silos suck.
 Because your GoodFortune is

+If you care about the details of how your GoodFortune score is calculated, continue reading.
+If not, jump to "Spread Good Fortune in the World."

 #### The GoodFortune Formula
 A player's GoodFortune is calculated by totaling the GoodFortune of their FortuneCookies.